nearit/Android-UI-Bindings/docs/COUPON_LIST.md

 Providing the list of the coupons earned by the user is a common feature of the apps that integrate NearIT.
 With NearIt-UI you can launch an activity or get a fragment that contains the coupons with our proposed sorting.

+#### Introduction

+To understand the examples in this section it is important to know how NearIT coupons work.
+A coupon can have a date from which an user can redeem it and an expiration date: at a certain date a coupon could be in one of these states:
+- valid: redeemable, not expired and not already used.
+- not yet active: not yet redeemable
+- expired: current date is beyond the expiration one
+- redeemed: coupon code has been used

+Please note that the list is implemented as a `RecyclerView`: this means that adds an additional dependency but lets you show a large amount of coupons and keep the UX smooth.

 #### Basic example
 With these few lines of code